Affinity-based extension of non-extensive entropy and statistical mechanics: Applications to Non-Extensive Statistical Mechanics

-This manifests the pseudo-additivity for the current case with the correlation-based generalised entropy.
-The order parameter $q$, that controlled the sensitivity to common or rare categories in diversity evaluation, now takes on the meaning of the degree of non-extensivity, just as in the ordinary Tsallis statistics case.
-We assume that the extended entropy of the combined system, $\cH_{q}(\iS_{I}\otimes\iS_{J})$, takes the same form as that of each subsystem, (\ref{Tsallis_rho}).
-This condition leads to
+which manifests the pseudo-additivity for the current extended non-extensive entropy case, with $\cH_{q}(\iS_{IJ})$ the extended joint entropy of $\iS_{I}$ and $\iS_{J}$.
+The order parameter $q$, which controlled the sensitivity to common or rare categories in diversity evaluation, now takes on the meaning of the degree of non-extensivity, just as in the standard Tsallis statistics case.
+This relation readily generalises to cases with more than two ($N>2$) subsystems.
+The condition of independence of the systems, ${}^{q}\!\iD(\iS_{1,\,\dots,\,N})=\prod_{I=1}^{N}{}^{q}\!\iD(\iS_{I})$, translates to the following pseudo-additivity relation for the $N$-combined system:

-where in the last expression we used the relation (\ref{d<->r2}) as before.
-We take (\ref{KK}) as the definition of distance between the two statistically independent subsystems $\iS_{I}$ and $\iS_{J}$ in the product space.
-An extensive statistics is recovered in the $q\to 1$ limit, in which the additivity condition $\cH_{q}(\iS_{I}\otimes\iS_{I})=\cH_{q}(\iS_{I})+\cH_{q}(\iS_{J})$ is satisfied.
-The entropy of this $q=1$ system reduces further to the ordinary Boltzmann-Gibbs entropy in the \q{maximally-saturated} limit: $K(d_{ij})\to \delta_{ij}$.